Poster Submission Information

 Limit your searches to most current articles on your topic (within the last 5 years).
 Also, avoid excessive use of internet sites unless your topic relates to an issue such as social media, using the internet, or requires examples of certain web pages.
 Remember to use reputable sites which cite evidence-based science.

 You must submit an application for acceptance of your poster.
-Here is the link to the application in the Google Form:
+Please see the link to the application in the Google Form above.

 Travel expenses are the responsibility of the applicant.
 All poster applicants are required to register for the conference in order to present.